simulation-tree/expression-machine/README.md

 # Expression Machine
-Unmanaged library for evaluating simple expressions at runtime.
+Library for evaluating logic expressions at runtime.

-### Exceptions and memory Leaks
+### Exceptions and memory Leaks (wip)
 This library is unmanaged, and currently doesn't have tools to handle compilation or parsing errors, which will cause memory leaks.
 This means all given expressions must be perfect when given to a virtual machine.